 Today is my favorite holiday of the year- Halloween!
 Ok, maybe Thanksgiving wins out because of stuffing, but just barely.

 I have always spent a ridiculous amount of time figuring out what I will be for the big day.
 And then an even longer time putting it together.
 I can not wait to share what I’ll be this year over on Instagram later!
+I do know I’ll be drinking this Halloween Mezcal Cocktail today!

 The best things besides getting to dress up as whatever your heart desires: the drinks!
 Spooky punches and creepy cocktails are so fun to whip together for yourself or party guests.
 It’s the one time I allow myself to get a little kitschy with my concoctions.